clear-code/redmine_full_text_search/README.md

 # Full text search plugin

-This plugin provides full text search to Redmine.
+This plugin provides following features:

+* Full text search to Redmine.
+* Display similar issues on a issue page

 ## Supported databases

 * PostgreSQL with Pgroonga
 * MySQL(MariaDB) with Mroonga
   * We strongly recommend Mroonga 7.05 or later
+  * If you use Mroonga 7.04 or earlier, you cannot see similar issues
+  * We will drop old Mroonga support in future release

 ## How to use